Current / ALUMNI

 Research Group Leader

 Bob’s research focuses on the mechanisms of sexual selection and parental care, and how human-induced environmental changes influence behaviour.
 Bob’s research encompasses a wide range of species but he has a particular soft spot for fish.
-Bob is an editor of Oikos, and the Secretary of the International Society for Behavioral Ecology.
-He is also Chair of the Organising Committee for the 2024 International Society for Behavioral Ecology Congress in Melbourne.
+Bob is an editor of Oikos, and has served on the Executive Council of the International Society for Behavioral Ecology as both Secretary and as Chair of the Organising Committee for the 2024 Melbourne Congress.

 Twitter: @BBM_Wong